NeilFraser/beaver-games/README.md

 Try them out:  https://beaver.games/

 A collection of simple games for young children.
 Specifically, these are games written for my daughter to play.
-The principles are:
+The general principles are:

 * Free:  No ads.
 No personal data collection.
 No micro-payments.
 * Simple graphics:  Minimize addiction by not using flashy animations.